entiendoNull/expo-modules-london-2025-workshop/module-5.md

 # Module 5

+In this module, we'll learn how to create a native view for iOS (using SwiftUI), and Android (using Jetpack Compose), and use it in our Expo app.

 ## Goals

-- Display the current audio route (speaker, wired headset, or bluetooth) using a native view
+- Display the current audio route (speaker, wired headset, or bluetooth) using a native segmented control component
 - Update the native view automatically when the route changes
 - Use SwiftUI on iOS and Jetpack Compose on Android